opentofu/opentofu.org/blog/2025-03-28-help-us-test-opentofu-1-10-0-alpha1.md

 ```

 The above example specifies that any provider that belongs to the primary OpenTofu Registry should instead be installed from a repository in an OCI registry, constructing the repository address dynamically using the components of the provider source address.

+We also prepared [a full-featured guide](https://github.com/opentofu-v1-10-alpha-testing) on how to test OCI Registry Provider Mirrors.

 For more information, please refer to [the documentation](https://opentofu.org/docs/main/cli/oci_registries/provider-mirror/).
 Also, you can check out our progress via the [Provider and module packages from OCI registries RFC Tracker](https://github.com/opentofu/opentofu/issues/2540).